YinHK-gameDev/unity-learn/Prefabs/README.md

 **Prefabs is that they are essentially linked copies of the asset** that exist in the Project window.

+For Prefabs, you can
+- Instantiate a Prefab using one line of code.
+Creating equivalent GameObjects from scratch requires many more lines of code.
+- Set up, test, and modify the Prefab quickly and easily using the Scene view, **Hierarchy** and **Inspector**.
+- Set up, test, and modify the Prefab quickly and easily using the Scene view, Hierarchy and Inspector.

 ### How to create Prefabs?
 Prefabs are created automatically when an object is **dragged from the Hierarchy into the Project window**.
 Prefabs look quite similar to other objects that appear in the Project window.
 However, when selected, their file type will be a **`*.prefab`**.
 When the Prefab is selected, the Inspector displays all of the components that were configured on the original object.